Course

 Patient Education

 When reviewing the medical information for overall risk factors, initiating a conversation with parents over general expectations is very beneficial.
-When a newborn has known risk factors, reviewing and explaining these particular risk factors present and the potential for neonatal hypoglycemia will help create an overall expectation for parents.
+When a newborn has known risk factors , examining and explaining these particular risk factors and the potential for neonatal hypoglycemia will help create an overall expectation for parents.

-• Review the assessments and monitoring plan for their newborn’s blood glucose measurement frequency, presenting information if they are asymptomatic or symptomatic, so there are clear expectations.
+• Review the assessments and monitoring plan for the newborn’s blood glucose measurement frequency, presenting information if the newborn is asymptomatic or symptomatic, so there are clear expectations.

-• Discuss treatment information if blood sugar is below the safe range and why the treatment is important.
+• Discuss treatment information if blood sugar is below the safe range and why the treatment is essential.

-• Discuss collection of blood for testing, including heel sticks, venous draws, and dressings.
-Always provide reassurance to parents and try to address any questions they have.
+• Discuss blood collection for testing, including heel sticks, venous draws, and dressings.
+Constantly reassure parents and try to address any questions they have.

-• Refer them to their newborn care provider if you are unable to answer any of their questions.
+• Refer them to their newborn care provider if you cannot answer any of their question

 Quiz Questions